kkinnear/zprint/README.md

 One of the things I like the most about Clojure (and any Lisp) is that the logical structure of a function has a visual representation -- if the function is pretty printed in a known way.
-Zprint exists in part to take any Clojure code, and pretty print so that you can visually grasp its underlying structure.
+Zprint exists in part to take any Clojure code, and pretty print it so that you can visually grasp its underlying structure.

 You can see the features available in zprint below, but the major